-Written by Betty Clarke, illustrated by Elisabeth Solheim
+Written by Betty Clarke

 Toto the Angel dog was happy living at the Down Town Care home.
 He had been living there for a few months now and had helped all the children to connect and talk each day to the Angels.
 They all had met their own Guardian Angels and knew their names.
 Mama Rosa and Uncle Joe loved having Toto living at the Care Home.
 Now that Uncle Joe had come home from hospital and was taking care of his heart, with less of Mama Rosa’s delicious cakes and more walks in the woods with Toto the Angel Dog, the doctors at the hospital were very happy with his progress.

 Toto knew that his mission here on earth at the Down Town Care home was going really well and he knew that he would be given another mission soon, but for now he was thrilled as he played every day with the children.
 He especially loved Sarah, who was like the leader of the children.
 She was just 7 years old, but seemed very wise for her years.
 She took great care of Emma, who at 5 was very small for her age and looked like many of the fairies Toto often talked to when he was walking in the woods with Uncle Joe.

 The boys loved to play ball with Toto, especially Mickey, who seemed to always have a football by his side and secretly wished to Toto that he was going to play for ‘Manchester United’ someday.
 How ever they were barked Toto as he always encouraged Mickey to practise as he kicked the ball far away.
 Mickey was a skinny lean happy 7 years old, which slept in his red football jersey.